tshaddix/react-giphy-selector/README.md

 # react-giphy-selector
-A search and select React.JS component for picking the perfect giphy.
+A search and select React.JS component for picking the perfect gif from [GIPHY](https://giphy.com/).

 ![Example selector](./docs/example_1.gif)